kanak227/Omnifood/Contributing.md

 # Contributing Guidelines

-We welcome contributions to improve these computer vision tools!
+We welcome contributions to improve this frontend only website!
 Here's how to help:

 ## Getting Started